-I had a law professor who once said, “they are two things in life that you don’t want to see how they are made; one is sausage and second is the law.”
-We all laughed so hard, and I’ll never forget this mad analogy.
-However, I still like the sausage better than congress.
+Once, I had a law professor who said, “they are two things in life that you don’t want to see how they are made; first is the sausage and second is the law.”
+We all laughed so hard, and I remembered this analogy every time I looked at a sausage!

 3 tbsp olive oil

-1 large yellow onion, diced in 1/2 inch squares
+1 large yellow onion, diced in small squares

 3 cloves garlic, minced